 Bloodborne pathogens are a dangerous possibility that all employees risk coming in contact with at the workplace. hepatitis B (HBV), hepatitis C (HCV), and human immunodeficiency virus (HIV) are microorganisms that can infect an individual should they come in contact with it.
 Due to the danger of infection, the occupational safety and health administration set into place certain parameters in 1991 to help mitigate the risk of exposure for employees.

-These requirements are meant to limit the risk of exposure, as well as eliminate the risk of spreading should someone be exposed to a bloodborne pathogen in the workplace.
+These requirements limit the risk of exposure.
+They also eliminate the risk of spreading after exposure.
 OSHA requirements for bloodborne pathogens have evolved over the years into an excellent defense against the risk of infection.
 Here is what you need to know.

 Implement Standard Precautions